Camborne Science and International Academy

 Camborne Science and International Academy (formerly Camborne Science & Community College) is an academy school and sixth form in Camborne, Cornwall, England, UK.
-The school teaches 1,803 11- to 18-year-olds.
+The school teaches 1,803 11 to 18-year-olds.

 School

 When the school opened on 18 April 1956 it was known as Treswithian Secondary Modern and was equipped for the use of 508 pupils.
-It expanded to become Camborne School and Community College at the introduction of the Comprehensive school system, absorbing the disestablished Camborne Grammar School.
-In 2003 it gained specialist status as a Science College, and the name again changed to reflect this.
-In April 2011 the school attained academy status, and on 1 September 2011 the school was renamed as Camborne Science and International Academy (CSIA).
-Since then, the school has been extended with a £3.2 million Design Technology block, incorporating the Design Technology, Food Technology and Graphical Drawing subjects, and those related to them.
-As well as this, there has been a full refurbishment of the school’s main canteen, toilet facilities and of the Sixth Form area.
+It expanded to become Camborne School and Community College with the introduction of the Comprehensive school system, absorbing the disestablished Camborne Grammar School.
+In 2003 it gained specialist status as a Science College, and it subsequently underwent another change in name.
+In April 2011 the school obtained academy status, and on 1 September 2011 the school was renamed as Camborne Science and International Academy (CSIA).
+Since then, the school has been extended with a £3.2 million Design Technology block, incorporating subjects such as: Design Technology, Food Technology and Graphical Drawing.
+Moreover, the school’s main canteen, toilet facilities and of the Sixth Form area have been refurbished.

-In September 2016, the school opened up a STEM centre for students who are gifted and talented in Science and Maths.
+In September 2016, the school opened up a STEM centre for students gifted and talented in Science and Maths.
 This centre is called Nexus and is the first of its kind in the country.
 Nexus has developed links with universities such as Oxford.
 CSIA also has a sixth form for students in year 12 and 13.

 In the most recent Ofsted inspection, the report concluded the school to be 'Good with outstanding features'.

 It was announced by the government in March 2010 that the Cornwall Council, the school's Local Authority had secured £69m funding, a portion of which is rumoured to be used to rebuild the school on the current site of one of their sports' fields, although the funding was to have been made under the Building Schools for the Future (BSF) programme which was later cut back.

 Location

 Although Camborne School is located within a ten-minute walk of the main town, it has two main fields and an athletics track.
-It shares a boundary with Camborne RFC, home to the town Rugby team, as well as - until 2010 - the Cornish Pirates.
+It shares a boundary with Camborne RFC, home to the town Rugby team, as well as – until 2010 – the Cornish Pirates.